Which are the best gold coins to buy?

 For very modest investors it can be fun to select a variety of bullion coins for your portfolio, perhaps choosing some Sovereign coins with an interesting background or coins with beautiful designs.

 The great news is that with some careful planning and help from a reputable gold dealer, you can source tax free gold coins.
-Britannia and Sovereign coins are free from Capital gains Tax for UK residents due to their status as legal tender.
+Britannia, Sovereign and Queen’s Beasts coins are all free from Capital gains Tax for UK residents due to their status as legal tender.
 Quite simply the taxman cannot tax the movement of legal currency.
 For this reason, together with the fact that these two coins are amongst the world’s best known, most UK investors are best off investing into these tax free gold coins.